minchurl/flowerFighting/haskell/flowerFighting/README.md

 If there is no player whose name is (loser's name) or whose name is (winner's name), the program will print an error message.

+### "printScore \n (player's name)"

+The command will print score of (player's name).

+If there is no player whose name is (player's name), the program will print an error message.

+### "printAllScore"

+The command will print all player's score.